Skip to content

 Multi-Factor Authentication Deployment

 Multi-factor authentication (MFA) prevents 99.9% of account takeover attacks according to Microsoft security research, making it the single most effective technical control against credential theft from social engineering.
-Modern MFA solutions cost $0-3 per user monthly through providers like Duo Security, Microsoft Authenticator, or Google Authenticator, while eliminating password-only vulnerability regardless of phishing success.
+Modern MFA solutions cost $0-3 per user monthly through providers like an identity provider Security, Microsoft Authenticator, or Google Authenticator, while eliminating password-only vulnerability regardless of phishing success.
 The FTC Safeguards Rule mandates MFA implementation for organizations handling consumer financial information.

 Effective MFA deployment requires selecting appropriate authentication methods for different security contexts.
 Time-based one-time passwords (TOTP) using authenticator apps provide strong security without ongoing SMS costs or SIM swapping vulnerability.
 Hardware security keys like YubiKey provide maximum protection for high-value accounts including administrator access, financial systems, and customer databases.
 Biometric authentication combines security with user convenience on supported mobile devices, though should be supplemented with alternative methods for reliability.